Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

 \subsection{The overhead of characterizing the error}

 The analysis above assumes perfect knowledge of the noise model.
 In practice, implementing PEC requires an explicit estimate of the noise parameters, which introduces an additional sampling cost.
-Here, we assume that we characterize the elementary gate operations, e.g., universal gate set, and the elementary gate errors are static across the entire quantum circuit for simplicity.
+Here, we assume that we characterize the elementary gate operations, e.g., a universal gate set.
+For simplicity, we also assume that the elementary gate errors are static across the entire quantum circuit.
 Let $\mathcal{N}_k$ denote a noise channel associated with the $k$th gate, and let $\mathcal{N}'^{-1}_k$ be its estimated inverse noise channel obtained from gate set tomography (GST)~\cite{nielsen2021gate,greenbaum2015introduction,endo2018practical}\@.
+Scalable Pauli-noise learning provides an alternative characterization route~\cite{flammia2020efficient,vandenberg2023probabilistic}.
 Then, we write the maximum estimation error as

 and assume the standard scaling with respect to the number of GST samples $M_g$,

 up to constants that depend on the particular GST protocol and the underlying noise.